erinalara/CS282-Bomb/README.md

 # CECS-282-Bomb
-Bomb guessing game utilizing a random generator in C++.
+User engages in a bomb guessing game where a bomb is randomly placed at the start of every game.
+Game does not end until user guesses correctly.

+Game is written in C++, utilizes a random generator.